live-miracles/zabbix-monitor/README.md

 -----|--------
 Server | The main Zabbix instance storing data, processing checks, running triggers, alerts, and web UI.
 Agent | Software installed on monitored machines (Windows, Mac, Linux) to collect metrics and send them to the server.
-Host | Any monitored device inside Zabbix such as a server, PC, encoder, bridge, or system.
+Host | Any monitored device inside Zabbix such as a server, PC, encoder, AJA bridges, or any other system.
+Host Group | A logical grouping of hosts for easier management and organization.
 Template | A reusable monitoring rule set including items, triggers, graphs, and discovery rules.
 Item | A single metric being monitored (CPU usage, disk space, uptime, temperature, etc.).
 Trigger | A condition that turns raw data into meaningful alerts (example: CPU > 95% for 5 minutes).